Bart-Bakker/Nativescript-Firebase/README.md

 $ tns platform add android
 ```

 Next, Head on over to firebase.com and sign up for a free account.
-Your first 'Firebase' will be automatically created and made available via a URL like https://resplendent-fire-4211.firebaseio.com/
+Your first 'Firebase' will be automatically created and made available via a URL like https://resplendent-fire-4211.firebaseio.com/ in config.js file.

 Now you can use the run command to run this app on iOS: